-- (c) the originator, on transfer, holds and obtains the required beneficiary information. - (3) An originator must take reasonable measures during post monitoring or real time monitoring to identify transfer of virtual assets that lack required originator information or the required beneficiary information. - (4) An originator must have risk-based policies and procedures for determining when to execute or reject or suspend a transfer of virtual asset lacking required originator or required beneficiary information. - (5) The beneficiary information must be made available upon the request of the Commissioner or any other competent authority.
+- (3) An originator must take reasonable measures during post monitoring or real time monitoring to identify transfer of virtual assets that lack required originator information or the required beneficiary information. - (4) An originator must have risk-based policies and procedures for determining when to execute or reject or suspend a transfer of virtual asset lacking required originator or required beneficiary information. - (5) The beneficiary information must be made available upon the request of the Commissioner or any other competent authority.